defano/wyldcard/README.md

 end keyDown
 ```

-This works because HyperCard passes the `keyDown` message to the field when a user types a character into it.
+This works because WyldCard passes the `keyDown` message to the field when a user types a character into it.
 The script's `on keyDown` handler passes the `keyDown` through the message passing order only when the pressed key (`theKey`) is a number that is evenly divisible by 2.
-By implementing this handler and only conditionally passing the `keyDown` message back to HyperCard (`pass keyDown`), the script can "steal" these key press events and prevent their normal behavior (which would be to add the character to the text of the field).
+By implementing this handler and only conditionally passing the `keyDown` message back to WyldCard (`pass keyDown`), the script can "steal" these key press events and prevent their normal behavior (which would be to add the character to the text of the field).

 HyperTalk does not short-circuit logical evaluations (as most languages do).
 Therefore, the above example cannot be simplified to `if theKey is a number and theKey mod 2 is 0` because in the case of `theKey` being a non-numeric value, the `mod` expression will produce an error.